gikabyte27/SnakeLogger/README.md

 ---
 ## Overview

-This project will focus on a **keylogger** creation.
-This keylogger will synchronously send the keystrokes at certain times.
+The project features as they were planned have been completed - with a successful **keylogger** creation.
+This keylogger asynchronously sends keystrokes at certain times via SMTP protocol as an attached text file, accompanied by a preview of the file within the mail body.
 This will act as as a module towards building a **RAT** (Soon)

 ## Components

 - Script generator
 - PowerShell core keylogger payload
 - Log File sending via e-mail
+- Log File as attachment within the e-mail

 ## Further work